ietf-tools/bibxml-service/docs/index.rst

 BibXML service provides access to citations and a mechanism to read internal & external citation sources.
+To understand how this service works, it is recommended to read its API specification and explore GUI.
+(If needed, see :doc:`set it up locally</howto/develop-locally>`.)

 Below documentation aims to be relevant to BibXML service maintainers, developers and operators.

-To understand how this service works, it is recommended to :doc:`set it up locally</howto/develop-locally>`, read its API specification and explore GUI.

 .. seealso::